Steps for Returning Students

 Are you returning to LMC after an absence of at least two semesters?
 Are you pursuing a certificate or degree, or planning to transfer to a 4-year institution?
 If so, get started here!

-Step 1.
-Complete and submit an application for admission.
+1. Complete and submit an application for admission.
 Watch "How To" video.

-Step 2.
-Take your English and math assessment tests, if necessary, or mail your scores from another California community college to the Assessment Center or bring them to the Information Center.
+tests; or if you have taken assessment tests at another California community college, mail your scores to the Assessment Center or bring them to the Information Center.

 Step 3.
 See a counselor and make an educational plan.

 Step 4.
 Register for classes and pay fees.

 you have not submitted an application for admission to LMC, please

 do so as soon as possible.
 Watch "How To" video

 2. Take English and math assessments

 Sign up for the assessment tests if you have never taken a college-level English or math class before and don't have assessment scores from another California community college.